 Now, most likely, you must have gotten an idea as to what algorithms are.
-To keep in mind, if you are a beginner in programming, it doesn’t and never gets confused with functions and algorithms.
+Remember, if you are a beginner in programming, it doesn’t and never gets confused with functions and algorithms.
 Both are two different things.
-If you have any confusion, just get them cleared and only then proceed further.
+If you have any confusion, get them cleared and only then proceed further.

 Languages, Math, and Algorithm

-Few things to keep in mind, that understanding algorithms math is the most important when you want to write better algorithms.
+Few things to keep in mind that understanding algorithms math is the most important when you want to write better algorithms.
 Similar is the case with unbreakable or fool-proof algorithms.
-These learning algorithms, which are called unbreakable, are just pieces of code of pure mathematics that won’t solve the problem without the required parts.
-Let’s say for example: a + b = 20
+These learning algorithms, called unbreakable, are just pieces of code of pure mathematics that won’t solve the problem without the required parts.
+Let’s say, for example, a + b = 20

 Let’s assume a is 5 here.
-Now, here if I know that a is 5, then this algorithm can be easily breakable.
-But however, if I don’t even know what a is, then there is still a possibility that I can crack this algorithm.
-The way to crack would be something like I would brute force it.
+Now, if I know that a is 5, this algorithm can be easily breakable.
+However, if I don’t even know what a is, then there is still a possibility that I can crack this algorithm.
+The way to crack it would be something like I would brute force it.
 Brute force means trying every possible combination.
-So what I would do is I would start guessing numbers like 1+19, 2+18, 3+17, 10+10 and so on.
+So what I would do is I would start guessing numbers like 1+19, 2+18, 3+17, 10+10, and so on.
 So, now either of the two things would happen.

 The first probability is that since all the above combinations would give me the answer as 20, all of them could crack this algorithm.
-But, if the programmer has hard-coded it to only accept 5+15, then all combinations would not work.
-But again, since I am trying all of the possible combinations, there would be a time when I would try 5+15, and that would crack the algorithm.
+But, if the programmer has hard-coded it only to accept 5+15, all combinations would not work.
+But again, since I am trying all possible combinations, there would be a time when I would try 5+15, which would crack the algorithm.

 Again, the programmer could try to keep the limited number of tries and much more security structure in between, but even for that, we have a lot of tools to bypass it.

-So, the question is whether there is anything termed as an unbreakable algorithm or is it just a myth.
+So, the question is whether anything is termed an unbreakable algorithm or just a myth.
 The answer is both.
 I was recently reading some stuff on the internet, where I read a famous quote:

 “Impossible only means that one has not tried all the solutions.”